Project-Kampong/kampong-backend/README.md

 Under `config/config.env`, fill in `PG_USER`, `PG_HOST`, `PG_NAME`, `PG_PORT`, `PG_PASSWORD` with your PostgreSQL database credentials.

-For db setup with Docker, your credentials will be:
+For db setup with Docker above, your credentials will be:

 ```bash
 PG_USER=kampong-admin